-I hope at some point to write a more in depth biographical piece, to really give you an insight into the full nature and complexity of the illness, and my Obsessive
+I hope at some point to write a more in depth biographical piece, to really give you an insight into the full nature and complexity of the illness, and my Obsessive Compulsive Disorder (OCD) in particular.
+However, for now, I think it best I give you a brief, more succinct, introduction to me and my OCD.

 I was actually only first diagnosed with OCD in 2010, during my second year of University.
 I had been struggling all throughout first year, however, an incident that occurred just before Christmas in my second year sent everything into overdrive and I became completely paralysed by it.